Duality theorems for \'etale gerbes on orbifolds: Sheaves on gerbes and twisted sheaves

-It is clear from the above discussion that the key in the construction of the equivalence $V\mapsto \{Hom_G(V_\rho,V)| [\rho]\in \widehat{G}\}$ is the decomposition (\ref{G_rep_decomp}) of a $G$-representation into a direct sum of irreducible representations.
-Such a direct sum decomposition will also be the key to our study of the sheaf theory on an arbitrary $G$-gerbe.
+It is clear from the above discussion that the decomposition (\ref{G_rep_decomp}) of a $G$-representation into a direct sum of irreducible representations is the key in the construction of the equivalence $V\mapsto \{Hom_G(V_\rho,V)| [\rho]\in \widehat{G}\}$.
+Such a decomposition will also be the key to our study of the sheaf theory on an arbitrary $G$-gerbe.